-The SEN Link governor, Ms Maureen Tunney, meets termly with the SENCO.
-During these monitoring visits the different agencies accessed are discussed (individual pupils are not named); the Head Teacher reports once per term to the governing Body where these issues are discussed.
+The SEND Link governor meets regularly with the SENCo.
+During these monitoring visits, the different agencies accessed are discussed (individual pupils are not named); the Head Teacher reports once per term to the governing Body where these issues are discussed.